Strava subscribers can set weekly, monthly, annual, segment, and power goals on Strava.

 Power goals can only be created from the Strava website.
 Set power goals for popular time intervals such as 5 seconds, 1 minute, and 10 minutes.
 Power Goals can only be accomplished by using a power meter.
 Estimated power does not apply.

-- Performance and Weekly/Yearly Goals are public.
+Performance (segment/power) goals are public.
 Non-followers can see these goals when viewing your profile page.
 Progress (weekly/monthly/annual) goals are private.